Val Chmerkovskiy & Jenna Johnson’s Wedding Party To Include Adam Rippon As A Bridesman

 “At this point, I would love to elope because wedding planning is stressful,” Jenna recently told ET.
 “All I know is that I want my family there, and I want him there and that’s it.
 I haven’t ever — I haven’t looked at dresses enough.
 I need to try them on I think.
 But, it’s all very exciting and new so — I’m excited.”

-Dancing With the Stars: Juniors premieres Oct.
+Dancing with the Stars: Juniors premieres Oct.
 7 on ABC.